Frequently Asked Questions:

 Can you offer therapy in German language?

-I do not speak German beyond a basic level (B1).
+I do not speak German beyond a basic level.
 I therefore cannot offer services in German, but if your child speaks to me in German often times I can understand and reply in basic German or in English and many children are comfortable with this model as they use both languages in school.
 Some of my clients speak neither English or German.
 For most children it is helpful for the language of therapy to be the one they are most comfortable with, however, since therapy is play based (especially for younger children) the language is not always the most important factor.
-I have worked successfully with children who only speak Chinese (where I speak neither).
+I have worked successfully with children who only speak Chinese or Korean (where I speak neither).

 2